parttimenerd/local-android-ai/sample_app/README.md

 - **`/dashboard`**: SAP UI5 monitoring interface with Android phone integration
 - **`/api/system`**: Additional system metrics
 - **`/api/phone`**: Android phone location/orientation/object detection data (if available)
-- **`/api/phone/capture`**: Direct camera capture with object detection from connected Android phone
+- **`/api/phone/capture`**: Direct camera capture with object detection from connected Android phone ⚠️ **Requires Android app visible**

+⚠️ **Camera Privacy Requirement**: Camera capture endpoints require the K3s Phone Server Android app to be visible due to Android OS privacy restrictions.
+This is a built-in security feature to ensure users are aware when the camera is being used.

 ### Enhanced API Endpoints